stevengharris/NodeSwiftLogging/README.md

 NodeConsole.log("This is a message from Swift.")
 ```

-This approach is useful from any Swift code that has access to `NodeConsole`, which itself depends on NodeSwift's NodeAPI.
+This approach is useful from any Swift code that has access to `NodeConsole` by importing `NodeSwiftLogging`.
 So, for example, you can use `NodeConsole.log` in code you put in `#NodeModule(exports:[])`.
-However, most of your Swift code will be blissfully ignorant of NodeAPI or the fact that is it being executed from a node.js server.
+Most of your Swift code will be blissfully ignorant of NodeSwiftLogging or the fact that is it being executed from a node.js server.
 In this case, you can use the SwiftLog backend and invoke `Logger`.

 ### Show [SwiftLog](https://github.com/apple/swift-log) messages in the node.js console